TheAnkushshah/Yup-or-Nope/README.md

 1. **Download ZIP Code folder:**

-    Unzip the folder in your machine
+    Unzip the folder in your machine.

 2. **Navigate to the Downloaded Directory:**